 These teens and tweens are also more likely to have trouble falling asleep (48 percent versus 33 percent), headaches (43 percent versus 28 percent), eating too much or too little (48 percent versus 16 percent), or feeling angry or getting into fights (22 percent versus 13 percent).
 All symptoms are commonly associated with stress.

-How Stress Hurts American Families
+Does Back-to-School Stress Hurt American Families

 Parents also tend to underestimate the impact their stress has on the family as a whole, which could have deeper health implications then they realize.
 Over two-thirds (69 percent) of parents of teens and tweens say that their stress has slight or no impact on their children, yet only 14 percent of children say that their parent’s stress does not bother them.